wundergraph/cosmo/rfc/distributed-operation-cache.md

 ### Automatic operation computation

 At the same time, WunderGraph Cosmo is analyzing the incoming traffic based on the OpenTelemetry metrics that each router is sending.
 The Cosmo Platform computes the Top-N operations for each graph and combines it with the manually added operations.
 The Top-N operations are then pushed to the distributed operation cache of the graph.
-On each router startup and schema change, the cache is loaded and all operations are pre-planned before the router accepts traffic.

-### Platform integration

-For containerized environments like Kubernetes, users should use the readiness probe to ensure that the router is ready to accept traffic.
-Setting not to small values for the readiness probe timeout is recommended to ensure that the router has enough time to prepare the cache.
-For schema updates after startup, this process is transparent to the environment and clients because the new Graph schema isn't swapped until the cache is warmed up.

 ### Top-N computation